KushajveerSingh/personal-website/docs/internal/projects.md

 Build a UI for all the steps of the compiler architecture

 in css project, meant to replace storybook, also show how figma rendering.
 The design would havbe to manually map the components from figma to the tool, but this tool can act as an intemediate between designers and developers.

+get clips of wnba players shooting ball and do a question on the outcome (miss, fail, foul, fight).
+Mkae it like a game, every score gets +1 dollar and incorrect gets -1$.
+The target money is the debt wnba is in.
+The program's entire goal is to make wnba profitable for first time.

+https://optimeist.com/ add to aws ui project